thehunmonkgroup/raspberry-paper-to-cot-pipeline/CODING_GUIDELINES_PYTHON.md

    * Group related arguments together.
    * Maintain the same order of arguments in the argparse definition and when passing them to methods/functions.

-5. Utilize the logging module for consistent and configurable output.
+5. Utilize the logging module or a provided logging class or setup method for consistent and configurable logging output.
 Use detailed logging throughout the script:
    * Use appropriate log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) based on the importance of the log message.
    * Include DEBUG level logs to show detailed progress of the script's execution.